0xPixelNinja/Todo-list-Hono-Prisma/README.md

 This project is a simple assignment to get familiar with working with **Hono** and **Prisma**.
 It demonstrates basic usage and provides endpoints to interact with the todo list.

+This is a minimal Todo list API built with:
+• TypeScript
+• Hono for the HTTP server framework
+• Prisma as the ORM
+• PostgreSQL as the database

+Features:
+• Create a task
+• Retrieve tasks
+• Update tasks (including marking them as complete)
+• Delete tasks

 ## Postman Endpoints

 You can view and test the API endpoints using Postman by following the link below: